Is Nature play for Babies?

 Everything in the mouth phase

 • What about the little ones who just put EVERYTHING in their mouths?
 This one is a common question, and can be a reason why parents/carers avoid outdoor play with babies.
 How you proceed will depend on your child and your own level of comfort!
 I’ve seen plenty of little ones making a watery/muddy concoction that they then test taste.
 I’ve seen many crawling bubs approach a muddy puddle, then lean in with their whole face to see what it’s all about!
 Others would happily sit and eat dirt, leaves, sand or whatever is close by.
-This “understanding the world by putting everything in the mouth” time a very important phase for babies.
+This “understanding the world by putting everything in the mouth” time is a very important phase for babies.
 It does mean you need to be attentive and avoid some risks, but it’s also a great opportunity to learn and develop.

-• I’m careful to use water that is ok for drinking if there’s a chance the little ones will drink it..
+• I’m careful to use water that is ok for drinking if there’s a chance the little ones will drink it.
 I’m also aware of the dirt around and considerate to avoid chemicals or fertilisers or other potentially problematic substances.
 Whilst I’m comfortable with playful exploration, there will always be a necessity for safe boundaries.
 Sharing this learning with your baby can be part of the experience.

 • Look out for small seed pods or berries or other harmful plants.
 Choose the play space with these considerations in mind.
 Find the balance of risk/benefit in the environment you choose.
 You can repeat the message that some things are not ok to put in your mouth (I can hear my brother’s voice saying “non in bocca” many times over, to his little bub who is currently in this phase!).
 Learning about what is ok and what is not is an important part of parenting.
 Make sure there are plenty of things they CAN put in their mouths.